 - Avoid rich, spicy, greasy or fatty foods.

-- Avoid foods with smells that bother you or make you nauseous.
+- Avoid foods with smells that bother you or make you nauseated.

 - Eat more carbohydrates (plain baked potato, white rice, or dry toast).

-- Eat bland foods when you feel nauseous (such as saltine crackers, gelatin desserts such as Jell-O, popsicles, chicken broths, ginger ale and pretzels).
+- Eat bland foods when you feel nauseated (such as saltine crackers, gelatin desserts such as Jell-O, popsicles, chicken broth, ginger ale, and pretzels).

 - The iron in prenatal vitamins can bother some women.
 If you think your morning sickness is related to your vitamins, talk with your doctor and he or she may change your vitamins.

 - Before getting out of bed in the morning, eat a few saltine crackers to calm your stomach.

-- Wearing “acupressure” wrist bands, which are sometimes used by passengers on boats to prevent sea sickness, may help some women who have morning sickness.
-You can buy the bands at drugstores, boating stores or travel agencies.
+- Wearing “acupressure” wrist bands may help some women who have morning sickness.
+These are sometimes used by passengers on boats to prevent sea sickness.
+You can buy the bands at drugstores, boating stores, or travel agencies.

 If these tips don’t provide some relief from morning sickness, talk to your doctor.
 Keep in mind that morning sickness does not mean your baby is sick.